A possible correction of the Saha curve for non-equilibrium states: Results and discussion

 To correct the Saha curve, we will first focus on steps 2 and 3 of our strategy.
-Fig. \ref{q-solution} displays the graphical behavior of the $q$-parameter as a function of redshift, which was obtained from the numerical solution of Eq. (\ref{q-z}) using the Peebles solution, the HYREC-2 code, and a polynomial fit.
-For instance, Peebles' curve shows the exact values of $q$ that correct the evolution of Saha's ionization degree.
-For hydrogen recombination to occur from excited states in a non-Gaussian context, the $q$-parameter must vary with time (redshift or temperature).
-This suggests that the factor $q$ could act as an effective temperature for non-equilibrium states.
+Fig. \ref{q-solution} displays the graphical behavior of the $q$-parameter as a function of redshift, which was obtained from the numerical solution of Eq. (\ref{q-z}) using the Peebles model, the HYREC-2 code, and a polynomial fit.
+Fig. 2 illustrates that a constant $q$-parameter is unable to reproduce the ionization history, while the numerical solution clearly requires a time-dependent $q(z)$.
+Both the Peebles model and the HYREC-2 code provide consistent estimates for this variation, showing that departures from equilibrium can be effectively captured only if $q$ evolves with redshift.
+The polynomial fit is then introduced as a practical parameterization of this behavior, but the key physical result is that the correction to the Saha curve necessarily demands a non-constant $q$.

-As illustrated in Fig. \ref{q-solution}, it is not possible to determine the functional form of the numerical solution beforehand.
-However, we perform a polynomial fit in order to find a polynomial that reasonably matches the curve generated by the Peebles solution, for example.
-In general, the $q$-parameter should vary as follows: